gofractally/psibase/doc/psidk/src/rust-service/tables.md

 If you're running psibase locally, you should be able to

 - Connect to [http://messages.psibase.127.0.0.1.sslip.io:8080/](http://messages.psibase.127.0.0.1.sslip.io:8080/)
-- Use `storeMessage` to create messages between accounts
+- Use `storeMessage` to create messages
 - Use `getMessages`

 `getMessages` makes it possible for other services to retrieve messages without